W3DMJ/winlink-configuration/README.md

 /etc/rmsgw/updatesysop.py
 /etc/rmsgw/updatechannel.py

+if the node remains listed but when connection attempts are made and the node does not answer, open a terminal and type 'sudo crontab -e' the press enter.
+Copy and paste the following line into the editor:

+0 */3 * * * /usr/bin/systemctl restart winlinkrms.service

-Running these commands should keep your node in the RMS List and on the RMS Map.
+Running these commands should keep your node in the RMS List and on the RMS Map and responding to connection attempts.